nbyl/cd-workshop-demo/README.md

 **Warning**: You should not do this on a production system.

 Now run your build again twice.
 You should notice a speedup on the second run.

+## Lab 3: Publish docker container

+After upgrading run the pipeline again.
+It will call another gradle task that builds a docker container.
+Publishing is currently disabled as we are on a minikube system and the image will always be present.
+But why don't you implement this as an exercise?